thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 bee add keypair work
 </pre>

-Bumblebee will create the new identity and output the key pair info.
+_BumbleBee_ will create the new identities and output the key pair info.

 Now, when you run the command...